-Following passage of the MAUCRSA, the city's existing regulations regarding marijuana require updating in the following areas:
+Following passage of the MAUCRSA, the city's existing regulations regarding marijuana require updating in the following areas in order to comply with the minimum requirements of state law as well as put into place land use restrictions that local agencies are allowed under state law:

 - 1. Addressing adult use marijuana by amending the ordinance to clearly clarify that prohibitions on commercial activities apply to both medicinal and adult use (recreational) marijuana; - 2.
-Allowing transport of marijuana, both medicinal and adult-use marijuana, through the City; - 3.
-Allowing deliveries of marijuana within the City so long as they originate outside the City; and - 4.
+Allowing transport of marijuana, both medicinal and adult-use marijuana, through the City; (the City's current regulations only allows this under limited circumstances for medicinal marijuana patients) - 3.
 Addressing personal cultivation of marijuana this includes: - a.
-Banning outdoor personal cultivation of marijuana and - b.
-Establishing regulations on allowing indoor personal cultivation of marijuana to the extent allowed by state law.
+Banning outdoor personal cultivation and only allowing indoor (within enclosed structures) cultivation of marijuana; (the City's current regulations allow outdoor and indoor cultivation of medicinal marijuana by qualified patients) and - b.
+Establishing regulations on allowing up to six plants for indoor personal cultivation of marijuana to the extent allowed by state law.
 State law allows cities to establish "reasonable regulations" to regulate indoor cultivation of marijuana.
 These regulations are recommended in the interest of public health, safety and welfare, and include: - i.
 Ensuring the use is incidental to the primary residential nature and use of the property, - ii.
-Requiring that the property on which cultivation occurs is the primary residence of the grower; - iii.
+Requiring that the property on which cultivation occurs is the primary residence of the grower;

+- iii.
 Ensuring that renters obtain permission to grow marijuana prior to being allowed to grow; - iv.
 Ensuring the cultivation area is in a secure, locked dwelling unit or associated accessory structure; - v.
 Requiring that no external evidence of cultivation is displayed or visible; and - vi.
 Requiring that alterations to the structures comply with all municipal codes including building, fire, electrical, mechanical and zoning.

 The Santa Clara Sheriff's Department shares concerns about the secondary effects and adverse impacts associated with the use of marijuana, including negative public health, life safety, fire safety, and environmental issues.
-This is also reflected in a memo titled "Issues Surrounding Marijuana in Santa Clara County" from the County of Santa Clara's Office of the District Attorney from 2014 (Attachment 3.)
-Recent data and trend information from Colorado and Washington states, where recreational marijuana is legal, has revealed numerous negative consequences including an increase in the number of impaired drivers, emergency room visits, and traffic fatalities.
+This is also reflected in a memo titled "Issues Surrounding Marijuana in Santa Clara County" from the County of Santa Clara's Office of the District Attorney from 2014 (Attachment C.) Recent data and trend information from Colorado and Washington states, where recreational marijuana is legal, has revealed numerous negative consequences including an increase in the number of impaired drivers, emergency room visits, and traffic fatalities.
 An increase in marijuana usage among youth is another notable consequence.